SteveGreaves/AstroBinUploader/README.md

 - **secret.csv**: Holds API keys and endpoints for external services (e.g., light pollution data).
 - **defaults.csv**: Holds default values for missing FITS header file elements and HFR.

-Ensure these files are present in the same directory as the script.
-You can copy those in the repository and modify as required.
+You can copy those in the repository and modify as required or the code will create the files at runtime if the don't exist

 ### Running the Script